 The Diner 51.

 The cafe here was originally due to open in early 2015.
-Plans for a cafe were submitted by the local council in summer 2016 and 'Diner 51' opened on 9 January 2017.
+Plans for a cafe were instead submitted to the local authority in summer 2016, and 'Diner 51' opened on 9 January 2017.

 |Wetherby (28 miles)||Services on the A1(M)||Scotch Corner (11 miles)|